ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 #### Monitoring Targets

 A Monitoring Target is a relevant entity involved in a Task.
-They represent the main quantities monitored by the platform, those whose variation can have a significant impact on the AI task success.
+They represent the main quantities monitored by the Platform, those whose variation can have a significant impact on the AI task success.

-The ML cube platform supports the following monitoring targets:
+The ML cube Platform supports the following Monitoring Targets:

 | Monitoring Target              | Description                                                                                                                                                      |